Mahmood-Darwish/provectus-internship-task/README.md

 # Provectus-Internship-Task
 Provectus test task results by Mahmood Darwish.
 In this file I will explain how to run and test my solution to the test task.
 I will also explain some of the logic in the code.
-Reading this file plus the documentation in the code itself should be suffienct to understand how this code works.
+Reading this file plus the documentation in the code itself should be sufficient to understand how this code works.
 The solution to the theoretical questions will also be included in this file.

 Note: The solution was only tested on Ubuntu 20.04 LTS.